François Vivier Naval ArchitectGo to French

 EU category: C

 Ebihen 16 is a lengthened version of Ebihen 15, with same breadth and depth.
 This gives more space for the crew and also more sail area.
-This last aspect is very fruitful for the standing lug version, tha sail area being limited by the boat length.
+This last aspect is very fruitful for the standing lug version, the sail area being limited by the boat length.
+Ebihen 16 is also fitted with a water ballast (same principle as Ebihen 18) improving stability and trim.
+This is very valuable when sailing with a small crew.

 Several units are already under construction.
-The plan package is the same as Ebihen 15, with only modified structure and sail plans.
-The builder has to adpat other documents.
-Of course, full size patterns are specific to this lengthened version.
+The plan package is partly the same as Ebihen 15.

 Icarai is selling: